-The Public Utility Commission (Commission) is comprised of three members who are appointed by the governor to serve six-year terms, with new terms starting every two years.
+The Public Utility Commission is comprised of three commissioners who are appointed by the governor to serve six-year terms, with new terms starting every two years.
 The Commission's principal responsibilities are to:

 - supervise the rates, quality of service, and financial management of Vermont’s public utilities (electric, gas, telecommunications, and private water companies)

 - review the environmental and economic impacts of proposals to build new electric generation and transmission facilities and to modify existing facilities

 - review the environmental and economic impacts of proposals to build natural gas infrastructure

 - review the economic impacts of proposals to purchase energy supply